 Electricity transmission and distribution businesses and tariff setting by regulators are being impacted on by a range of developments in Europe.
 In transmission, these developments include more integrated wholesale energy markets and cross-border security of supply considerations, increased levels of intermittent generation and the drive towards Smart Networks.
-Distribution System Operators are at the forefront of innovation in regulatory oversight given the dramatic increase in small-scale renewable generation and the desire by policy-makers for consumers to be able to play a more flexible role in the market, including via Smart Meters.
+Distribution System Operators are at the forefront of innovation in regulatory oversight given the dramatic increase in small-scale renewable generation and the desire by policy-makers for consumers to be able to play a more active role in the market, thus the growth of energy communities.
 A mass roll-out of electric vehicles would add another level of complexity to distribution tariff-setting.
-The impact of such developments is discussed in this Session.
+How NRAs design the new tariff structures to address the new challenges is discussed in this Session.
+It includes practical examples from countries across Europe.